UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/exercises/grid_printer.rst

 hints
 -----

+.. rst-class:: center medium

     A couple features to get you started...

 printing
 --------